 Dories 250 metric tons

-12 million tonnes per year, accounting to 10% of the total
+at 10 to 12 million tonnes per year, accounting to 10%

 Main Fisheries Regulations:

-well as an increased instances of illegal fishing in Gambian
+as well as an increased instances of illegal fishing

-the fisheries sector is provided under the Fisheries Act of 1991
+in the fisheries sector is provided under the Fisheries

-sector and they also assist the Department in technical aspects
+also assist the Department in technical aspects of the

 The Fisheries Act 1991:

-of agents, control over the import of fishing vessels,
+control over the import of fishing vessels, requirement

-be subjected to other controls and conditions aimed
+subjected to other controls and conditions aimed at